 - Explore realities versus perceptions of the “third world”

 - Develop an understanding of international development in a South African context

-The shedding of long-standing stereotypes can only be accomplished through critical analysis en mass.
+The shedding of long-standing stereotypes can only be accomplished through critical analysis en masse.
 Applying and sharing your new-found skills outside of the third world and across disciplines will contribute to reshaping harmful commonly-accepted perceptions.
 The applications of your photography skill will form part of the marketing and promotion of your chosen NGO’s cause.

 - WEEK 1

-Your first week will comprise an in-depth orientation where you will be introduced to the overarching themes of the course, familiarize yourself with the course schedule and set expectations.
+Your first week will comprise and in-depth orientation where you will be introduced to the overarching themes of the course, familiarize yourself with the course schedule and set expectations.
 You will enjoy lectures on South African history and photography, and during a short language course you will learn some basic Xhosa.

 Practical examples and your first group reflection will leave you with a sound understanding of the subject matter and concepts to be explored by the end of your first week.

 The Role of Visual Media in Development Work

 Your second week will be characterized by deeper understanding into the value and impact of photography in South Africa.
 Enjoy lectures on the role of photography in a historical and contemporary sense, the role of photography in advocacy campaigns, and the visualization of trauma in contemporary theory and practice.
 Learn about Cape Town’s township areas, both during a lecture on the history and culture of these townships, and a visit to Khayelitsha, the second largest township in South Africa.
 Refine your photography skills during a full-day post producton workshop, and delve into several photography sessions, including to the top of Table Mountain.